 Create the ILogger instance and pass it to the Kount Inquiry object constructor.

-Kount recommends using the Package Manager.
-Only build the RIS .NET SDK if required for your environment.
+We recommend using the Package Manager.
+Only build the Risk Inquiry Service .NET SDK if it is required for your environment.

-There are two integration test modules in the folder structure: pre-configuration (KountRisTest
+There are two integration test modules in the folder structure: pre-configuration (KountRisTest) and post-configuration (KountRisConfigTest).

 Option 1: Pre-Configuration